Peter Carter (author)

 Peter Carter (13 August 1929 – 21 July 1999) was a British writer of children's books, primarily historical novels.
 He won several awards: the Guardian Prize, two Young Observer Prizes, and the German Preis der Leseratten.
 His books were shortlisted for many more prizes, and were translated into at least six languages, from Japanese to Portuguese.

 Personal life and education

 Carter was born in Manchester, one of eight children.
 He left school at 14 and later took evening classes in art and philosophy, before entering Wadham College, Oxford at age 30.
 There, he received the M.A. in English Literature in 1962.

 Carter's first wife Lois Wilkinson died after one year, during his time at Oxford.
 He later married Gudrun Willege, a German photographer —or Ulrike Willige— and moved to Hamburg, Germany, in 1976.
 Later they divorced and remarried; he moved or visited back and forth.
 He married four times in all, and had one stepson.
+His long-term partner was Elizabeth Hodgkin (b.1941), Historian, author and daughter of the Nobel Prize winning chemist Dorothy Crowfoot Hodgkin (1910-1994).

 On 21 July 1999 Carter died from abdominal hæmorrhage while writing at his home in Warwick.